André Luiz (footballer, born 1974)

-André Luiz Moreira (born 14 November 1974 in São Paulo), known as just André Luiz, is a Brazilian former footballer who most recently played as an attacking midfielder for San Jose Earthquakes in Major League Soccer.
+André Luiz Moreira (born 14 November 1974), known as just André Luiz, is a Brazilian former professional footballer who played as an attacking midfielder.

-Career

-Club
+Club career

-André Luiz began his career in 1993, and played in Brazil for clubs including São Paulo, Corinthians, Cruzeiro, Fluminense.
-He relocated to Europe 2001 and subsequently played in Spain for Tenerife, and in France for Olympique de Marseille, Paris Saint-Germain FC and AC Ajaccio.
+André Luiz was born in São Paulo.
+He began his career in 1993, and played in Brazil for clubs including São Paulo, Corinthians, Cruzeiro, Fluminense.
+He relocated to Europe 2001 and subsequently played in Spain for Tenerife, and in France for Marseille, Paris Saint-Germain and Ajaccio.

 He won the CONMEBOL Supercup, Copa Libertadores and Intercontinental Cup in 1993, two Recopa in 1993 and 1994, and São Paulo State Championship in 1997.

 André Luiz signed with San Jose Earthquakes of Major League Soccer on 31 July 2009.
 He stayed with the club through the 2011 season.
 In 2012, he finished his career as a soccer player because a knee injury.

-Andre Luiz is currently head coach of San Jose Earthquakes u14/academy.